Experienced Houston Criminal Attorney Defending Against Murder And Manslaughter Charges

 People looking for a criminal lawyer after being charged with murder or other homicide offense are often in their darkest hours.
 They are scared, vulnerable and desperate to protect their reputations and freedom.
 They are often afraid of the stigma of a “murderer” — regardless of whether they did or didn’t do what the prosecutor is alleging.

 I am R. Todd Bennett, an experienced and straightforward Houston murder defense attorney.
 I am Board Certified in Criminal Law by the Texas Board of Legal Specialization, and I have received numerous recognitions over the years for my hard work and success in criminal cases.
 I understand that my clients’ lives are on the line, and I am dedicated to doing everything I can to protect them.
+To schedule a consultation with me, call 713-489-7763 or complete our online inquiry form for a quick response.

 I recognize that contrary to what many believe, many people who are charged with murder have never been in trouble with the law before.
 They have homes, jobs, families and reputations to protect.
 They may have just been in bad situations that suddenly turned worse, and one of the people involved ended up dead.
 Once arrested for murder, these individuals are confused and alarmed and have many questions about what to expect in their cases.
 I help clients understand the charges against them, investigate the alleged incident and then go to work, fiercely protecting their rights and developing a defense strategy.

-Murder: According to statute, a person can be charged with murder if he or she intentionally or knowingly caused the death of another, or intended to cause serious bodily injury to another and that act resulted in the person’s death.
+According to statute, a person can be charged with murder if he or she intentionally or knowingly caused the death of another, or intended to cause serious bodily injury to another and that act resulted in the person’s death.
 Therefore, even if you were only trying to hurt someone in a bar fight, for example, if that person died as a result, you can still be charged with murder — a first-degree felony.

-Manslaughter: A person can be charged with manslaughter (sometimes called involuntary manslaughter) for recklessly causing the death of another.
+A person can be charged with manslaughter (sometimes called involuntary manslaughter) for recklessly causing the death of another.
 Although the act may not have been intentional, it is still a second-degree felony, which can result in a prison sentence of up to 20 years.

-- Criminally negligent homicide: There are situations where an individual’s criminal actions cause the death of another.
+There are situations where an individual’s criminal actions cause the death of another.
 While the death was not intentional, the individual’s actions were voluntary.
 Therefore, if an individual is criminally negligent and his or her negligence results in the death of another person, he or she can be charged with criminally negligent homicide — a fourth-degree felony that can result in a maximum of two years in a state jail (not a state prison).

-- Intoxication manslaughter: Driving while intoxicated and thereby causing the death of another person can be charged as intoxication manslaughter (sometimes called vehicular manslaughter).
+Driving while intoxicated and thereby causing the death of another person can be charged as intoxication manslaughter (sometimes called vehicular manslaughter).
 These cases can result in a range of penalties, from two years in a state prison to 20 years in a state prison.
 If probation is issued, a judge is required to impose a condition of probation that the individual serve at least 120 to 180 days in the county jail.

 Protecting Clients Facing Homicide Charges